change/aws-swf/README.md

 ###[SampleApp::Boot](sample-app/lib/boot.rb)
-extends [SWF::Boot](lib/swf/boot.rb), loads settings from the environment, and defines `swf_runner` which calls your Runner, passing any settings.
+extends [SWF::Boot](lib/swf/boot.rb), loads settings from the environment (or a chef data bag, or s3, or locally on the worker node, etc), and defines `swf_runner` which calls your Runner, passing any settings.

 ```ruby
 module SampleApp::Boot